Iron Steeds on the Pakihi

 Written for Adventure magazine in the 1990s

-In mid 1990s I became fully involved into the concept of adventure tourism.
+In the early 1990s I became fully involved into the concept of adventure tourism.
 I was the associate editor of New Zealand Adventure magazine and, together with publisher John Woods, we embarked on an exciting mission to package and promote the concept of adventure travel in New Zealand.
 One of the emerging adventure pursuits around this time was mountain biking.
-John and I teamed up with a variety of mountain biking pioneers and rode and wrote about a number of offroad bicycle adventures, including this one I put together in the early 1990s when a group of newly-minted MTB fanatics decided to ride the Pakihi Track in the Motu area north of Gisborne.
+John and I teamed up with a variety of mountain biking pioneers and rode and wrote about a number of off-road cycling adventures, including this story I put together when a group of newly-minted MTB fanatics decided to ride the Pakihi Track in the Motu area north of Gisborne.
 First opened around 1906 as part of a rough stock trail connecting Motu to Opotiki via the Otara Valley, the Pakihi Track is today a popular 20km mountain biking and hiking trek, with bridges across the Pakihi River and formed trails making the route so much safer than it was back when we were the second-group-ever to ride the Pakihi.
 At that time the Department of Conservation's East Coast Conservancy was preparing a plan to establish the Pakihi Track as a trial mountain bike cycling journey and our journey was part of the initial research for the concept.

-Riding the Pakihi Track in the early 1990s was a downriver carry for much of the route, through the tight gorges and bends of the Pakiri River.
+Riding the Pakihi Track in the early 1990s was a downriver carry for much of the route through the tight gorges and bends of the Pakiri River.

 These days bicycles are going places the Man From Snowy River would baulk at urging his horse.
 If a mountain biker is prepared to carry his steed over stretches of unrideable terrain, there is almost nowhere a determined off-road explorer can't go.